The X-Files

 The X-Files was inspired by earlier television series featuring elements of suspense, horror, and speculative science fiction, including The Twilight Zone, Night Gallery, Tales from the Darkside, Twin Peaks, and especially Kolchak: The Night Stalker.
 When creating the main characters, Carter sought to reverse gender stereotypes by making Mulder a believer and Scully a skeptic.
 The first seven seasons featured Duchovny and Anderson relatively equally.
 In the eighth and ninth seasons, Anderson took precedence while Duchovny appeared intermittently.
 New main characters were introduced: FBI Special Agents John Doggett (Robert Patrick) and Monica Reyes (Annabeth Gish), among others.
 Mulder and Scully's immediate superior, Assistant Director Walter Skinner (Mitch Pileggi), began to appear regularly.
 The first five seasons of The X-Files were filmed in Vancouver, British Columbia, before production eventually moved to Los Angeles, apparently to accommodate Duchovny's schedule.
 However, the series later returned to Vancouver with the filming of The X-Files: I Want to Believe as well as the tenth and eleventh seasons.

 The X-Files was a hit for the Fox network and received largely positive reviews, although its long-term story arc was criticized near the conclusion.
 Initially considered a cult series, it turned into a pop culture touchstone that tapped into public mistrust of governments and large institutions and embraced conspiracy theories and spirituality.
 Both the series and lead actors Duchovny and Anderson received multiple awards and nominations, and by its conclusion the show was the longest-running science fiction series in American television history.
-The series also spawned a franchise that includes spin-offs Millennium and The Lone Gunmen, two theatrical films, and accompanying merchandise.
+The series also spawned a franchise that includes spin-offs Millennium and The Lone Gunmen, the aforementioned two theatrical films, and accompanying merchandise.